Cross Sound Ferry: Active ships

+Former & repurposed ships

-Controversy
+Controversy and incidents

 Local officials on Long Island's North Fork have criticized Cross Sound Ferry for causing increased vehicle traffic on New York State Route 25 (NY 25), particularly following the addition of its Sea Jet service.
 The Orient terminal is located at the eastern terminus of NY 25, and all traffic must use NY 25 to get to and from the ferry terminal; travelers coming from points further west must travel through several towns, including Riverhead and Southold in the process.
 In an attempt to verify this, the Town of Southold commissioned a corridor study in 2007.
 However, the results of the study found that "the section of [NY 25] in the vicinity of the Cross Sound Ferry currently operates with a Vehicle to Capacity (v/c) ratio of .18.
 This means that the roadway is currently running at 18% of its total capacity.
 This also means that the roadway can handle approximately five times the current traffic."